dell/csm-docs/content/v3/support/cert-csi/_index.md

 > `--driver` is the name of a CSI Driver from the output of `kubectl get csidriver` (e.g, csi-vxflexos.dellemc.com).
 > This suite does not delete resources on success.

 If you are using the container image, the `attr` file must be mounted into the container.
-Assuming your `attr` file is `/home/user/ephemeral-config.properties`, here are examples of how to exeucte this suite with the container image.
+Assuming your `attr` file is `/home/user/ephemeral-config.properties`, here are examples of how to execute this suite with the container image.

 {{< tabpane name="running-container-ephemeral-volume" lang="bash">}}
 {{<tab header="Docker" >}}